Also known as Scatter Plot and Scattergram.

 Many situations require the investigating of potential relationships among two or more variables.
-A line manager, for example, may want to check the relationship between the number of training hours and productivity of employees.
-Another example is when a call center manager is interested in studying the relationship between the number of people working on a shift and the average response time to clients.
+For example, a line manager may wish to assess the correlation between the number of training hours and employee productivity.
+Another example is when a call center manager seeks to examine the relationship between the number of people working on a shift and the average response time to clients.
 Also, when a restaurant owner wants to investigate the relationship between the hours of operation and the daily revenue generated.

-A Scatter Diagram is a way of showing whether two variables are correlated or related to each other.
-It shows patterns in the relationship that cannot be seen by just looking at the data.
-It is often used as a first step when analyzing the correlation between pairs of variables, and before conducting advanced statistical techniques (such as regression) to support or reject hypotheses about the data.
+A Scatter Diagram serves as a valuable tool for assessing the potential correlation or association between two variables.
+It reveals patterns within the relationship that cannot be seen by just looking at the data.
+Moreover, it serves as an initial step in the analysis of variable pairs, and before conducting more advanced statistical techniques such as regression to support or reject hypotheses about the data.

-The primary purpose of a scatter diagram is to visually investigate the relationship between two variables (often an input and an output variable).
-This is useful to verify that any change in the input variable will have an effect on the output variable.
-This information enables you to identify the most significant factors affecting a process or causing a problem, and eliminate the non-critical factors from consideration.
+The primary objective of a scatter diagram is to visually explore the relationship between two variables, typically an input and an output variable.
+This exploration helps confirm that alterations in the input variable have an impact on the output variable.
+This information aids in the identification of the most influential factors affecting a process or causing an effect, allowing non-critical factors to be excluded from consideration.

-A scatter diagram uses a two-axis chart to represent the data.
+A scatter diagram uses a two-axis chart to represent data.
 The input variable is plotted along the horizontal axis (x-axis) while the output variable is plotted along the vertical axis (y-axis).
-You may also study the relationship between two input variables or output variables.
-In such case, it doesn’t matter which variable goes on which axis.
-Note that scatter diagrams work with both continuous and count data.
+It is also possible to examine the relationship between two input or output variables.
+In such cases, it doesn’t matter which variable is placed on which axis.
+It is worth noting that scatter diagrams are applicable to both continuous and count (discrete) data.

-You can also illustrate a stratification factor in the scatter diagram.
-For example, the relationship between a process output and a process input for two different settings.
+A stratification factor can also be illustrated on the scatter diagram.
+For example, the relationship between a process output and a process input for two different settings or categories.

 Types of Correlation